-Many specimens recovered among inclusions from the Lowermost Eocene French amber are deposited in the Laboratoire de Paléontologie, Muséum National d'Histoire Naturelle, Paris (further - MNHN).
-For study of them ordinary optic equipment was used, in particular the stereomicroscope Olympus SCX9 and inverted microscope Olympus CK 40 in the Paris museum, and also the stereomicroscope microscope Leica MZ 16.0 in the St. Petersburg institute.
-All holotypes and most paratypes of the new species deposited in the Paris museum, one paratype of Rhizobius antiquus sp. nov. is deposited in the Zoological institute of the Russian Academy of Sciences (St. Petersburg).
+Many specimens recovered among inclusions from the Lowermost Eocene French amber are deposited in the Laboratoire de Paléontologie, Muséum National d'Histoire Naturelle, Paris (MNHN).
+For this study ordinary optic equipment was used, in particular the stereomicroscope Olympus SCX9 and inverted microscope Olympus CK 40 in the Paris museum, and also the stereomicroscope Leica MZ 16.0 in the Zoological Institute, St Petersburg.
+All the holotypes and most paratypes of the new species are deposited in the Paris museum, one paratype of Rhizobius antiquus sp. nov. ("PA 245") is deposited in the Zoological Institute of the Russian Academy of Sciences (St Petersburg).

-The general classification of the family Coccinellidae has some versions and in the paper the version developed by Ślipiński (2007) was used.
-The monograph on the genus Rhyzobius recently published (Tomaszewska, 2010) was the rather important resource of information on the species of this genus in addition to the recent specimens from the collections of the Paris museum and St. Petersburg Institute.
+The general classification of the family Coccinellidae has several versions; the ideas developed by Sasaji (1968) and Kovár (1996) were used in the paper.
+The recent monograph on the genus Rhyzobius (Tomaszewska, 2010) was rather an important source of information on the species of this genus in addition to the recent specimens from the collections of the Paris museum and the Zoological Institute, St Petersburg.

 Type strata.
-Lowermost Eocene, in amber, circa - 53 Myr, Sparnacian, level MP7 of the mammal fauna of Dormaal.
+Lowermost Eocene, circa - 53 Myr, Sparnacian, level MP7 of the mammal fauna of Dormaal.